Luas: Safety

 Before Luas was launched, a Safety Awareness Day was held in Dublin city centre.
 Thousands of reflective armbands were distributed to pedestrians and cyclists, in order to ensure their visibility for tram drivers.
 This policy seems to have worked as Luas has been described as being "one of the safest transport systems in the world".
 Both trams and stops are monitored using CCTV 24 hours a day from the central control room, located in the Red Cow Depot.

 Before Luas was launched, it was feared that the tram system would lead to a high number of fatal accidents.
 As of 2022, however, there have been approximately 10 fatalities.
 There have been many occurrences of cars striking trams, mainly caused by motorists breaking red lights.
 On 16 September 2009, a Luas collided with a Dublin Bus at the O'Connell Street-Abbey Street Junction.
 In the collision, 22 people were injured, three of them seriously, including the tram driver.
 Early investigations suggested that the bus had the green light to move, and that the Luas must have had technical problems.
 The Luas driver was later charged with dangerous driving, causing harm and operating a tram in a manner which posed risk to others.
 He was subsequently acquitted of dangerous conduct by the Dublin Circuit Criminal Court.

 Security

-Security on Luas trams, platforms and facilities is provided directly by Transdev.
+Security on Luas trams, platforms and facilities is provided directly by the system operator.
 Luas Security Officers patrol the system to counter anti-social or other incidents, and intervene in incidents prior to the arrival of the Gardaí.
 Luas Security Officers wear tactical uniforms and stab-resistant body vests.